The No-Scalpel Vasectomy

 Compared to the traditional incision techniques, the no-scalpel vasectomy usually takes less time, causes less discomfort, and may have lower rates of bleeding and infection.
 Recovery following the no-scalpel procedure is usually complete in three to five days.

 The vasectomy only divides the vas and has no effect on sperm that are already beyond that point.
-It is important not to have unprotected intercourse until the absence of sperm from the ejaculate has been confirmed with two negative sperm checks 4 to 6 weeks apart.
+It is important not to have unprotected intercourse until the absence of sperm from the ejaculate has been confirmed with a negative sperm check.

 Overall, vasectomy is a simple and safe form of birth control which is often preferable to birth control pills, a tubal ligation, diaphragms, or spermicidal.
 Some men say that without the worry of accidental pregnancy and the bother of other birth control methods, sex is more relaxed and enjoyable than before.